London Season 2023

 Part of a triptych of plays by award-winning playwright Chris Bush (Rock/Paper/Scissors), audiences are invited to experience Scissors uniquely blended with extracts from Rock and Paper, performed in this way for the very first time.
 This vibrant play asks searching questions about our cities and the future generations that will live in them.

 Saturday 18 February – 7pm

 This amateur production of Scissors is presented by arrangement with Nick Hern Books.

-Content Warnings – Strong language, sexual references, references to self harm and suicide
+Content warnings – Strong language, sexual references, loud noises, references to self harm and suicide

 Rock ‘n’ Roll by Tom Stoppard